Do you have a legacy app still running on Rails 2?

 There are several reasons to migrate your application to a newer version of Rails: improving security, using a better syntax, taking advantage of new features, and ensuring compatibility with most current gems, which typically require Rails 3 or higher.
 However, this process can be challenging, especially for large projects.
 It's worth noting that many projects are still running on Rails 2 today (in 2014).

 But there's one important thing you can (and should) do!
 I'm talking about using the newest Ruby version.
 Yes, I'm serious.
-When I wrote this post, the latest Ruby version was 2.1.1, and it's not too difficult to get it working smoothly with Rails 2.
+When I wrote this post, the latest Ruby version was

 Obviously, it's better if you have good test coverage.